Peggys Cove, Nova Scotia: Swissair Flight 111

-On September 2, 1998, Swissair Flight 111 crashed into St. Margaret's Bay approximately eight kilometres (five miles) southwest of Peggy's Cove with the loss of all 229 aboard.
+On September 2, 1998, Swissair Flight 111 crashed into St. Margaret's Bay approximately eight kilometres (five miles) southwest of Peggys Cove with the loss of all 229 aboard.
 The cove became one of the staging areas for first responders that were involved in the search-and-rescue response, crash recovery operation, and investigation of the crash.
-Many of the CCGA volunteers that were first to approach the crash site were privately owned fishing boats that were operating out of Peggy's Cove and surrounding harbours.
-In the days following the crash many families and media came to Peggy's Cove to see the crash site.
+Many of the CCGA volunteers that were first to approach the crash site were privately owned fishing boats that were operating out of Peggys Cove and surrounding harbours.
+In the days following the crash many families and media came to Peggys Cove to see the crash site.
 Some of the victims' family members were displeased with the plans for burial of unidentified remains, believing they should have been buried at the site of the memorial.